Cross-country skiing: Classic

 The classic style is often used on prepared trails (pistes) that have pairs of parallel grooves (tracks) cut into the snow.
-It is also the most usual technique where no tracks have been prepared.
-With this technique, each ski is pushed forward from the other stationary ski in a striding and gliding motion, alternating foot to foot.
+Traction comes from a "grip zone" underfoot that when bearing the skier's weight engages either a textured gripping surface or grip wax.
+Classic is the most usual technique where no tracks have been prepared.
+Each ski is pushed forward from the other stationary ski in a striding and gliding motion, alternating foot to foot.
 With the "diagonal stride" variant the poles are planted alternately on the opposite side of the forward-striding foot; with the "kick-double-pole" variant the poles are planted simultaneously with every other stride.
 At times, especially with gentle descents, double poling is the sole means of propulsion.
 On uphill terrain, techniques include the "side step" for steep slopes, moving the skis perpendicular to the fall line, the "herringbone" for moderate slopes, where the skier takes alternating steps with the skis splayed outwards, and, for gentle slopes, the skier uses the diagonal technique with shorter strides and greater arm force on the poles.

 Skate skiing

-With skate skiing, the skier provides propulsion on a smooth, firm snow surface by pushing alternating skis away from one another at an angle, in a manner similar to ice skating.
+With skate skiing (sometimes called "freestyle"), the skier provides propulsion on a smooth, firm snow surface by pushing alternating skis away from one another at an angle, in a manner similar to ice skating.
 Skate-skiing usually involves a coordinated use of poles and the upper body to add impetus.
-Three common techniques are "V1", "V2" and "V2 alternate".
+Three common techniques, in American English, are "V1", "V2" and "V2 alternate".
 In "V1" the skier pushes with a double pole plant each time the ski is extended on a temporarily "dominant" side, this technique is optimal for climbing.
 In "V2 alternate" the skier performs the double pole plant before the "dominant" ski is extended, this technique allows for maintaining a higher speed and is often used on slightly downhill terrain.
 In "V2" the skier performs the double pole plant each time the ski is extended on either side, on flat ground and in slight inclines this technique is often the fastest and most efficient of the 3.
 Skiers climb hills with these techniques by widening the angle of the "V" and by making more frequent, shorter strides and more forceful use of poles.
 A variant of the technique is the "marathon skate" or "Siitonen step", where the skier leaves one ski in the track while skating outwards to the side with the other ski.